ItzikFa94/base-ui-exercise/README.md

 - You should use composites (containing controls) from wix-base-ui.
 - You **shouldn't** use controls directly (except the divider separating the composites).
 - You **don't** need to add additional CSS (all needed styles are already implemented).
-- You **don't** need to implement the complete behavior of Button's settings panel appearing in Wix Editor.
+- You **don't** need to implement the complete behavior of Button's settings panel appearing in Wix Editor (and so don't need to integrate with the Editor API).
 Focus on visual aspects of the panel following the instructions below.
 - You **don't** need to make the buttons inside `PanelHeader` operate.
 They are only for the panel visual simulation.
 - The media image is placed inside `src/assets` - you can use [Yoshi](https://bo.wix.com/pages/yoshi/docs/styles-and-assets/assets/) to import and pass it as `src`.